Supreme Court strikes down North Carolina maps for Congress

 "Partisan gerrymandering is always unsavory, but that is not the issue here," Alito wrote.
 "The issue is whether District 12 was drawn predominantly because of race.
 The record shows that it was not."

-He also criticized the majority decision for failing to stand by a 2001 case in which the high court upheld a similar configuration for that district.
-"A precedent of this court should not be treated like a disposable household item -- say, a paper plate or napkin -- to be used once and then tossed in the trash," Alito said.
+Alito also criticized the majority decision for failing to stand by a 2001 case in which the high court upheld a similar configuration for that district.
+"A precedent of this court should not be treated like a disposable household item — say, a paper plate or napkin — to be used once and then tossed in the trash," he said.

 The Voting Rights Act of 1965 requires that states draw districts enabling African Americans to elect their chosen representatives, lest black voters be spread too thinly across district lines.
 Two decades ago, Democrats used the law to demand so-called "majority-minority" districts.